qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 Basic plotting
 --------------
-- Load data by clicking the 'Open File' button in the top left corner, or by opening/linking a folder (see below).
+- Load data by clicking 'Open File', or by opening/linking a folder `(see below) <https://qcodespp.github.io/offline_plotting.html#working-with-an-entire-folder>__`.
-- If the data is 1D, a line trace will be plotted, and if it is 2D, it will plot a color plot.
-- Below the 'Opened files' box is a table of 'Settings for Selected File'.
-For colourplots, the plotted parameters are changed by right-clicking on the relevant value.
-You can change other appearance settings, with preset values accessible by right-clicking.
+- 1D data is plotted as lines, and 2D data as a `color plot <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html>__`.
+- To change the plotted parameters, right click on the parameter name under 'Settings for Selected File' (for 2D data) or '1D traces' (for 1D data).
 - Immediately above the plot windows are the usual matplotlib tools for panning and zooming.
 Reset the view with the 'home' button.
 - You can also zoom using the mousewheel.
 Zooming while holding ctrl(shift) zooms only on the x(y) axis.
-- Underneath the plot are settings related to the axes, including the colourbar.
-You can choose the colourmap type, the range, etc.
+- 'Settings for Selected File' changes the plot appearance.
+Right click to choose from preset values.
+- Axes settings (inc. for the colorbar) are underneath the plots.
 - The colorbar is accompanied by a histogram.
 To adjust the range of the colorbar, change the limits of the blue shaded region by clicking and dragging.
 - For 1D data, extra options will appear when the file name is clicked.
-You can add multiple lines from the same dataset to the same plot; change the parameters by right-clicking on the parameter name(s).
+You can add multiple lines from the same dataset to the same plot.
 - Linestyle and colour can also be changed by rightclicking.
 - Basic uncertainty plotting is supported for 1D data.
 For fixed values, enter the value, and for a percentage error enter e.g. '10%'.
 The uncertainties can also be loaded from another column in the dataset by right-clicking on the relevant cell in the table. (see below for how filters (do not) affect uncertainties).
-- You can also perform fits to 1D data (see below)
+- You can also perform `fits to 1D data <https://qcodespp.github.io/offline_plotting.html#fitting>`__.
 - When you are done, you can click 'Save' or 'Copy' in the top right corner to save or copy the plot as an image.
 The saved pdfs work very well in Adobe Illustrator.

 Plot types